jjh42/mock/README.md

 end
 ````

-You can mock functions that return different values:
+You can mock functions that return different values depending on the input:

 ```` elixir
 defmodule MyTest do
   use ExUnit.Case, async: false

   import Mock

   test "mock functions with multiple returns" do
     with_mocks(HTTPotion, [
       get: fn